xemantic/github-users/README.md

 # github-users

 Lists GitHub users.
-Very simple app demonstrating cross-platform development (Web, Android, iOS) on top of Java to JavaScript and Java 2 Objective-C transpilers.
+Minimal app demonstrating cross-platform development (Web, Android, iOS) on top of Java to JavaScript and Java to Objective-C transpilers.